 Council have identified five objectives for dog control in the Matamata-Piako District and developed policies to help achieve them.

-This policy contains all our policies regarding the remission and postponement of rates.
+This policy contains all of our policies regarding the remission and postponement of rates.

 This policy helps Council to determine what the really important (‘significant’) issues are to the community, and how we will go about involving the community in making those decisions (‘engagement’).

-One of the purposes of local government is to promote the social, economic, environmental and cultural well-being of communities, in the present and for the future.
-Council has a clear responsibility to act, operate and develop in a sustainable way - this policy outlines how we will do this.
+One of the purposes of local government is to promote the social, economic, environmental and cultural well-being of communities - in the present and for the future.
+Council has a clear responsibility to act, operate and develop in a sustainable way and this policy outlines how we will do this.